-The following two listings - IV.A. and IV.B. - set forth the in-state activities that are presently treated by the signatory states Supporting States as "Unprotected Activities" or "Protected Activities". - Such These listings, as well as the contents of IV.C., may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
-[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].] amended by each Supporting State.
+The following two listings --- Section IV.A- and Section IV.B.--- set forth the-in-state activities that are presently treated by the signatory state Supporting States as "Unprotected Activities" or "Protected Activities".
+Such."
+These listings, as well as the contents of Section IV.C, which addresses activities conducted via the Internet, may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
+[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].amended by each Supporting State.

-Each Supporting State may choose, in its discretion, to treat any in-state activity as protected, even if P.L.
-86-272 does not require protection, provided that the state would treat such activity consistently for purposes of imposing tax and applying the state's throwback rule.
 The signatory state has included on the list of "Protected Activities" those in-state activities that are either required protection under P.L.
-86-272; or, if not so required, that the signatory state, in its discretion, has permitted protection.
-The mere inclusion of an activity on the listing of -"Protected Activities"," by a state, therefore, is not a statement or admission by the signatory that state that said the activity is required any protection under the Public Law.
+86 272; or, if not so required, that the signatory state

+Each Supporting State may choose, in its discretion, has permitted protection.
+The to treat any in-state activity as protected, even if P.L.
+86-272 does not require protection, provided that the state treats such activity consistently for purposes of imposing tax and applying the state's throwback rule.
+The mere inclusion of an activity on the listing of -"Protected Activities"," by a state, therefore, is not a statement or admission by the signatory that state that said P.L.
+86-272 protects that activity is required any protection under the Public Law.

-A.-UNPROTECTED ACTIVITIES:
+A. UNPROTECTED ACTIVITIES: